Herding

 Due to the dependence on their humans, if you are someone who works a lot and lives alone, an Australian Retriever is not the dog for you.

 Proper grooming is imperative for Australian Retrievers.
-Regular grooming sessions with a proper slicker brush should be carried out daily, to prevent this dog's beautiful, long, and feathery coat from becoming matted and painful.
+Regular grooming sessions with a proper slicker brush should be carried out daily, to prevent this dog’s beautiful, long and feathery coat from becoming matted and painful.
 De-shedding tools should also be used regularly as Australian Retrievers shed a lot!

 You should expect to bathe your Aussie Retriever once every 2 months, using a good dog shampoo that will not irritate their sensitive skin.
-However, you should not exceed this, or you will risk stripping your dog of its skin's natural oils.
+However, you should not exceed this, or you will risk stripping your dog off its skin’s natural oils.

 You should also keep your dog’s teeth clean, as well as their eyes and ears.
 Carry out a quick clean of these once a week.
 Cutting their nails regularly is an essential part of the grooming routine, to prevent them from splintering.

 Australian Retrievers can be known to bark a lot more than other dogs.
 This is likely a result of their herding instincts, due to being bred to work.
-They will most often bark if they are startled, scared, or even if they are playing and getting a bit too excited!
+They will most often bark if they are startled, scared or even if they are playing and getting a bit too excited!

 To prevent excessive barking, boundaries should be set at a young age.
 Instead of punishing them for barking too much, you should instead positively reinforce good behaviours.